xchem/xchem-align/README.md

     pre-commit run --all-files

-## Getting started (run-time)
+## Getting started (to use)

-To run the XChem Align tools you can use a development environment as described above or create a suitable *run-time* environment, that does not install the development packages: -
+To run the XChem Align tools you can use a development environment as described above or create a suitable user (run-time) environment, that does not install the packages used for development: -

     python -m venv venv
     source venv/bin/activate